liberaldart/Note_Sandbox/Learn-Material/README.md

 ```

-# Also added the following lines in index.html:
+# For google fonts: Also added the following lines in index.html:
 ```
 <!-- https://github.com/callemall/material-ui says
     I need to use the following way to